airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 ### Performance considerations

 There are official Rate Limits for LinkedIn Ads API Usage, [more information here](https://docs.microsoft.com/en-us/linkedin/shared/api-guide/concepts/rate-limits?context=linkedin/marketing/context).
 Rate limited requests will receive a 429 response.
+Rate limits specify the maximum number of API calls that can be made in a 24 hour period.
+These limits reset at midnight UTC every day.
 In rare cases, LinkedIn may also return a 429 response as part of infrastructure protection.
 API service will return to normal automatically.
 In such cases you will receive the next error message:

 ```text
 "Caught retryable error '<some_error> or null' after <some_number> tries.
 Waiting <some_number> seconds then retrying..."